 - Program direction and personal mentoring by Dr. Art Azurdia—a professor of pastoral theology and a lead pastor

 - A partnership with Phoenix Seminary allows D.Min. students to enroll in courses at both schools

 The Doctor of Ministry program may be completed in three years’ time by enrolling in week-long intensive seminars offered at the Portland campus.
-This unique scheduling design means students can complete their studies without leaving family, career, or ministry behind.
-This level of academic research will require that D.Min. students have ready access to a theological or seminary library in their region.
+This streamlined scheduling means you can complete your studies without leaving family, career, or ministry behind.
+This level of academic research requires our D.Min. students to have ready access to a theological or seminary library in their region.

 Ministry Training That Keeps Debt Down

 Ministry work can bring limited financial reward.
 That's why we encourage wise financial stewardship as you pay for school.
 In fact, the average Western Seminary student graduates with an average of only $8532 in loan debt to repay.
 It might surprise you to learn that only about 19% of our students utilize loans, choosing instead to paying out of pocket, with scholarships, or via a monthly payment plan.
 Look into your options for financial aid.

 - A Master of Divinity degree or a two year M.A. degree in ministry leadership consisting of at least 72 semester credits from an ATS-accredited seminary

 - A cumulative undergraduate GPA of 3.0 higher, as well as a cumulative graduate GPA of 3.0 or higher

 - At least three years of full-time experience in a significant ministry leadership role after seminary graduation

 - Continuing significant leadership role during period of doctoral studies